Home > TN > Where to Live Now > Moving to Tennessee? Here’s 7 Terrific Towns to Call Home

 Voted as one of the nation’s most popular metro areas for raising a family or retiring, Johnson City offers a low cost of living within a thriving city of more than 70,000 residents.
 Home to East Tennessee State University, Johnson City brings culture and education together near the highly accessible and scenic crossroads of the southern Appalachian Mountains.

-Johnson City also offers a median home value of around $249,000 and a business-friendly climate with major employers like Mountain States Health Alliance and Citi Commerce Solutions.
+Johnson City also offers an average home value of around $265,000 (Zillow, October 2023) and a business-friendly climate with major employers like Mountain States Health Alliance and Citi Commerce Solutions.

 “Johnson City is a great place to raise a family and start a business,” says Keddrain Bowen, founder/ owner of sports apparel and memorabilia company Fanatics 101.
 “I started my business out of the trunk of my car almost 20 years ago, and I’m grateful for the support I have received here over the years.”